 There have been many changes this past year following the importing of a pair of Hokkaido Ken to the U.S. as a group effort.
-Although Shibas are my number 1 breed, I have spayed Farrah and am enjoying my time with her doing dog sports and drooling over her grandpuppies.
+Although Shibas are my number 1 breed, I have retired Farrah from breeding and am enjoying my time with her doing dog sports and drooling over her grandpuppies.
 Ike and their puppy Marko continue to show and earn Championships/Grand Championships.
 Getting the Hokkaido breed established here has been my pet project since 2010, although my true passion is with Shibas, and I have plans to continue helping, supporting and working with Shibas and other breeders.

 Those of us in the Nihon Ken community with the desire to see the Hokkaido Ken established in the states decided the time was right to conduct the first breeding from our imported pair, Genko and Yezo, which was successful and resulted in 6 wonderful puppies.
 From there we have pursued AKC-FSS recognition and have begun screening dogs here for genetic illnesses with CERF, OFA and Optimal Selection DNA testing.
 We have even attended some dog shows with the Hokkaido at Meet the Breed events to help introduce them to the public.